fbpx

 So, of course, I promote clean eating and moving your body as the best way to get energy.

-But I do understand that sometimes you may be busy and feeling a little tired, a look to an energy drink as a way to boost your vitality to get the task done.
+But I do understand that sometimes you may be busy and feeling a little tired, and look to an energy drink as a way to boost your vitality to get the task done.

 Let’s look at energy drinks and answer some common questions, including whether they are good or bad for you.